filefoxper/airma/packages/@airma/react-state/README.md

 >(model: AirReducer<S, T>, state: D, onChange: (s: S) => any): T
 ```

-With this API, you can use your model function more free, and more reusable.
-This API is against `useModel`, `useModel` maintains state inside a model system, `useControlledModel` is always controlled by input `value, onChange` interfaces.
+With this API, your model can be more reusable.
+For example, you can use it to a conrolled Component with a `{value,onChange}` props.

 ```tsx
 // model.ts